nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Vax@NUS saves your current data into your computer automatically after any command.
 There is no need to save manually.

- :information_source: **NOTE:**  VAX@NUS will display our sample data file if no data file is found from your computer.
+ :information_source: **NOTE:**  Vax@NUS will display our sample data file if no data file is found from your computer.

 ### Editing the data